truenas/middleware/docs/userguide/truenas_system.rst

 that it has sufficient space to hold the backup and it is running an SSH server on port 22.
 The remote system does not have to be formatted with ZFS as the backup will be saved as a binary file.
 To restore a saved backup, use the "12) Restore from a backup" option of the FreeNAS® console menu shown in Figure 3a.

+.. warning:: the backup and restore options are meant for disaster recovery.
+If you restore a system, it will be returned to the point in time that the backup
+             was created.
+If you select the option to save the data, any data created after the backup was made will be lost.
+If you do **not** select the option to save the data, the system will be recreated with the same ZFS layout, but with **no** data.

 **Save Debug:** used to generate a text file of diagnostic information.
 It will prompt for the location to save the generated ASCII text file.

 **Performance Test:** runs the `IOzone <http://iozone.org/>`_ write/rewrite and read/re-read tests.
 Since running these tests can affect performance, clicking